 Wire clothes hangers accumulate in almost every home.
 The hangers are inexpensive, which is why dry cleaners use them, but not the best choice for clothes.
-So, what can you do with them beyond the laundry room and closet?
+So, what can you do with them beyond tossing them in the trash?
 More than you've ever imagined!

 01 of 12

 One of the simplest ways to reuse wire clothes hangers is to donate them to organizations that can put them to good use - thrift stores, crisis shelters, group homes or nursing homes are often in need of hangers.
 Many dry cleaners will accept hangers for reuse and some might offer you a discount for returning them.

 02 of 12